 - Katie S. - Assassin's Creed Valhalla

-The photomode, available in a number of Ubisoft works, is primarily a tool intended for all players.
-It’s a way for them to capture the various worlds, to visit them differently, to observe the smallest details and to reveal the nuances.
-In mounting this exhibition, we wanted to celebrate the creativity of all these players throughout the world and offer them the opportunity to share their vision, their perceptions and to accompany our insights on the challenges related to in-game photography.
-But as a growing number of professional artists are taking up this tool, we felt it was necessary to bring together propositions from these player-photographers with those of more seasoned artists.
+By creating this exhibition, we wanted to celebrate the creativity of players around the world and to provide them the opportunity to share with us their vision, their sensibilities, and to accompany our reflections on the issues raised by in-game photography.
+But as more and more professional artists use this tool, we felt it was necessary to bring together these ideas from gamer-photographers with those of more seasoned artists.

-What are these virtual worlds, so realistic yet so far beyond our reality?
-What is our relationship to them and what emotions do they stir in us?
-These are some of the questions that this exhibition attempts to answer by offering you an intense and prolific plunge into these other worlds.
+What are these virtual universes, so realistic and yet so far beyond our reality?
+What is our relationship with them and what emotions do they evoke within us?
+These are the questions this exhibition tries to answer by offering you an intense and rich immersion into these other universes.

 Curation: Mohamed Megdoul